-Here’s why Portugal was voted one of the best destinations in the world
+Portugal: one of the world's best destinations

 As Portugal received an astonishing total of 17 awards at the World Travel Awards, check out why it is 2018's hottest destination.

 The early 16th century Torre de Belém is a fortified tower that guards the entrance to the city’s harbour.
 Intricate stonework’s fill the inside, with five floors which lead to a roof terrace.
 The building is simply a sight for sore eyes and one of Lisbon’s most visited hot spots.

 Madeira is a holiday destination with plenty to offer, with thousands of tourists returning to the beautiful island year after year.
 Not only does Madeira have an all year-round summer climate, but it also comprises of stunning natural scenery, with massive mountains, jagged cliffs, lush forest and mesmerising flower gardens.
-The adults-only Allegro Madeira is one of the most popular hotels on the island, for its panoramic views of the ocean, delicious local cuisine and privileged location.Here are some of the hottest travel experiences you can enjoy in Madeira…
+The adults-only Allegro Madeira is one of the most popular hotels on the island, for its panoramic views of the ocean, delicious local cuisine and privileged location.

 Of all the recreational things to do in Madeira, walking the levada footpaths is arguably the most popular activity.
 The levadas of Madeira carry water to all four corners of the island.
 You can tread a path alone, but to get the most out of a hike, it's better to sign up for a guided walking tour, where you can admire the scenic footpaths that reach into remote parts of the island.

 The Madeira Cable Car is one of Funchal's most popular sightseeing attractions.
 Passengers are taken on a 15-minute "flight" over the Madeiran capital and up into the surrounding hills.
 Specially designed cabins afford outstanding 360-degree views of the town below, the dramatic mountain landscape, and a shimmering blue Atlantic Ocean.
 At its highest point, the cable car glides 560 meters above sea level.
 Departing from the esplanade near the Zona Velha, passengers can alight at Jardim Botânico or continue towards Jardim Tropical Monte Palace, the final destination.
 From here, a novel way of returning to the city center is by the Monte Toboggan.